brian-1d3/vt_rx_perf_test/README.md

 order of magnitude faster than the Reactive Parallel Scheduler, which is actually very impressive and begs the question of how it manages to overcome the Platform Thread model.

-Meanwhile, the Jdk Virtual Threads Executor can process up to a million of these tasks in ~2 seconds.
+Meanwhile, the Jdk Virtual Threads Executor can process up to 100000 of these tasks in ~2 seconds.
 The Reactive Virtual Thread Scheduler appears slower by ~0.5 seconds, however the simplicity of this test and lack statistics mean the difference cant be analysed fruitfully here.
 Just based on opinion, the difference between them seems so small I would regard them as equal for the sake of this test.
 If you have a Project Reactor